ByGGy/easy-roll/README.md

 <img src='./EasyRoll_UI_Start.png' width=600>

-You should use the import option in order to retrieve your character(s) from deprecatedJSON file(s).
+You should use the import option in order to retrieve your character(s) from deprecated JSON file(s).

 ### Links